Mintplex-Labs/anything-llm/cloud-deployments/gcp/deployment/DEPLOY.md

-# How to deploy a private AnythingLLM instance on GCP
+# How to deploy a private Raiqa Assistant instance on GCP

-With a GCP account you can easily deploy a private AnythingLLM instance on GCP.
+With a GCP account you can easily deploy a private Raiqa Assistant instance on GCP.
 This will create a url that you can access from any browser over HTTP (HTTPS not supported).
 This single instance will run on your own keys and they will not be exposed - however if you want your instance to be protected it is highly recommend that you set a password one setup is complete.

 The output of this cloudformation stack will be:
 - 1 GCP VM